Garcetti: Pace Of COVID Vaccinations In LA Way Behind Planned Schedule

-LOS ANGELES (CBSLA) – Mayor Eric Garcetti said Thursday with the current coronavirus vaccination pace, the City of Los Angeles will not have all healthcare workers and seniors vaccinated until the summer.
+LOS ANGELES (CBSLA) — Mayor Eric Garcetti said Thursday that with the current coronavirus vaccination pace, the city of Los Angeles will not have all healthcare workers and seniors vaccinated until the summer.

 Under the vaccination plan for the city, only those that fall under the Phase 1A and Phase 1B categories are currently allowed to receive vaccines.
 This includes healthcare workers, staff and residents at skilled nursing facilities and long-term care facilities, and L.A.
 County residents age 65 and older.